samuelerodi/ZtickerZ/README.md

     truffle migrate
     ```

-5. Run the webpack server for front-end hot reloading (outside the development console).
-Smart contract changes must be manually recompiled and migrated.
-    ```javascript
-    // Serves the front-end on http://localhost:3000
-    npm start
-    ```

-6. Run tests against your smart contracts.
+5. Run tests against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```javascript
     truffle test
-    ```

-7. To build the application for production, use the build command.
-A production build will be in the build folder.
-    ```javascript
-    npm run build
     ```

 ## Further details for ConsenSys development Program: